ali-samii/matlab-for-neuroscientists/README.md

 # matlab-for-neuroscientists
-excution of projects which are in the end of each chapter
+excution of projects which are in the end of chapter 17